 No one responded, though she could tell they agreed from the chuckles and nodded heads.
 The inspection took only a moment before they had determined that no one was in the room—it was devoid of any student life as they had initially thought.

 "The dorms?"
-Blaise queried, in his normal quiet manner.
+Blaise queried, in his typical brief manner.
 The others shook their heads—anyone who had spent time around Blaise learned to decipher his somewhat cryptic statements very quickly.